COMBINE-lab/salmon/doc/source/salmon.rst

 If you want to use Salmon in mapping-based mode, then you first have to build a salmon index for your transcriptome.
 Assume that ``transcripts.fa`` contains the set of transcripts you wish to quantify.
-We generally recommend that you build a *decoy-aware* transcriptome file, which can be done with the `generateDecoyTranscriptome.sh
+We generally recommend that you build a *decoy-aware* transcriptome file and do quantification using selective alignment, which can be done with the `generateDecoyTranscriptome.sh
 <https://github.com/COMBINE-lab/SalmonTools/blob/master/scripts/generateDecoyTranscriptome.sh>`_
 script, whose instructions you can find `in this README